Former admiral gets 18 months in jail for lying

 In exchange, Gilbeau signed off on Francis’ company invoices that grossly overbilled the Navy, prosecutors said.

-In one instance, Gilbeau signed an invoice for the USS Nimitz that was the highest amount the Navy ever paid per day for wastewater removal in the history of the ship.
+In one instance, Gilbeau signed an invoice for the USS Nimitz that was the highest amount the Navy ever paid in the ship’s history for wastewater removal.
 Prosecutors said evidence suggests the company kicked back $40,000 in cash to Gilbeau.

 Gilbeau has denied taking cash.